planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 class="smallcaps">Str</span>.*
 - **Imbue:** create Materia and Ephemera.
 This allows the use of the caster’s crafting-related OCS to create magic items related to it.
-For example, a Blacksmith Class could create magic weapons, armor, or tools.
+For example, a Blacksmith Career could create magic weapons, armor, or tools.
 This takes up resources and a Crafting Montage, as well as a Quest if the item is a Materia. *\[Range 0, Instant\] Craft Ephemera and Materia.*